July 17, 2024

 Now, it’s time to test the setup.
 Refresh your Preview and Debug mode, go to your website, refresh it and complete a purchase.
 By now, you should already know the drill:

-• Check whether the Facebook Pixel tag has fired upon the purchase (in my case, I should click the transaction event in the debug console and then check whether the tag has indeed fired).
+- Check whether the Facebook Pixel tag has fired upon the purchase (in my case, I should click the purchase event in the debug console and then check whether the tag has indeed fired).

 Facebook Conversion Tracking: Final Words